xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/qualifiedname.md

+The fully qualified name of the member element.

 ## Signature

 ```typescript
 qualifiedName?: string | undefined;
 ```

+## Remarks

+Provides the complete qualified name including namespace and class prefixes, enabling unambiguous identification of the member within the entire codebase context.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>